-Level three securities contain certain investments in asset backed securities (ABS), residential mortgage backed securities (RMBS), investments in private equity/limited partnerships where the fund's underlying investments are not traded/quoted in an active market.
-Level three ABS include mostly investment-grade debt securities backed by pools of loans with a variety of underlying collateral.
-Level three RMBS include non-agency RMBS backed by non-conforming residential mortgages.
+Level three securities contain investments in private equity/limited partnerships/debt where the fund's underlying investments are not traded/quoted in an active market.
 Pricing models factor in interest rates, bond or credit swap spreads and volatility.

 Level three specialised investment funds include securities that are valued using techniques appropriate to each specific investment.
 The valuation techniques include fair value by reference to net asset values (NAVs) adjusted and issued by fund managers based on their knowledge of underlying investments and credit spreads of counterparties.
 In some instances, certain investment funds are classified as Level three because they may require at least three months' notice to liquidate.